jongpie/NebulaLogger/README.md

 ![Logger plugin: configuration](./content/slack-plugin-configuration.png)

+Note: the logger plugin framework is not available in the managed package due to some platform limitations & considerations with some of the underlying code.
+The unlocked package is recommended (instead of the managed package) when possible, including if you want to be able to leverage the plugin framework in your org.
 ### Beta Plugin: Slack Integration

 The optional [Slack plugin](./nebula-logger-plugins/Slack/) leverages the Nebula Logger plugin framework to automatically send Slack notifications for logs that meet a certain (configurable) logging level.
 The plugin also serves as a functioning example of how to build your own plugin for Nebula Logger, such as how to: